nameskyteam/multi-transaction/README.md

   const transactions = multiTransaction.toNearWalletSelectorTransactions()

   if (transactions.length === 1) {
-    // `signAndSendTransactions` won't use local `FunctionCall` key, so if transaction is not multiple, we suggest to use
+    // `signAndSendTransactions` deesn't use login key, so if transaction is not multiple, we suggest to use
     // `signAndSendTransaction` instead.
     await wallet.signAndSendTransaction(transactions[0])
   } else {